Unrelentful/Neopets-Item-Price-Tooltip/README.md

 >It also will display an asterisk (*) if there are less than 10 prices in the Trade History.

-This is a Tampermonkey Plugin script.
-Only for Chrome.
+This is a Tampermonkey Plugin script I designed for Chrome; may work on FireFox.

 Install 'TamperMonkey' Extension on Chrome from either the App Store or the Extension's Website; I used App Store.